apigeekdemos/apigee-informatica-apijam/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

-# API Design : Lab 1 - Create a Reverse Proxy to an Informatica Intelligent Cloud Workflow using Apigee Extensions
+# API Design : Lab 1 - Create a Reverse Proxy to an Informatica Intelligent Cloud Services process using Apigee Extensions

 *Duration : 20 mins*